 Inventor Nikola Tesla’s work on alternating current motors paved the way for oscillating fans.
 Carrier, at only 25 years old, sought to solve a humidity problem in a commercial publishing house.
 The rampant humidity was wrinkling the paper, disrupting the printing quality.
 Carrier’s system used cooling coils to heat water to add humidity to a building, or cooled water to provide dehumidification.

 Twenty years later he invented a centrifugal chiller, which added a central compressor.
 This development reduced the cooling unit’s size.
 This made it more practical to control the climate in larger spaces.
 Carrier also developed and patented an automatic control system to regulate air temperature and humidity levels for the era’s textile mills.

 As he developed these air treating inventions, Carrier saw his systems could benefit other industries by providing cooling and humidity control.

 First Commercial Air Conditioning Systems in Public

-Carrier also introduced a centrifugal chiller commercial air conditioning system at New York’s Rivoli Theater in 1922.
+Carrier also introduced a centrifugal chiller commercial air conditioning system at New York’s Times Square Rivoli Theater on a hot Memorial Day weekend in 1925.
 This system used fewer compressor stages and moving parts compared to earlier systems, delivering more reliability and lowering the cost of such systems, making them more accessible for commercial use throughout the United States.